 The activities undertaken as part of this partnership have included:

-- Fisheries Emissions Calculator: the emissions calculator is an online tool that allows for more energy efficient and cheaper operations for fishers.
-By measuring levels of energy use over the last few years, fishers can identify areas that require attention
+- Fisheries Emissions Calculator: The emissions calculator is an online tool that allows for more energy efficient and cheaper operations for fishers.
+By measuring levels of energy use over the last few years, fishers can identify areas that require attention.

-- Workshops for commercial fishers: a series of workshops provided advice, guidance and information regarding climate change related adaptation opportunities and carbon emission reduction methods.
+- Workshops for commercial fishers: A series of workshops provided advice, guidance and information regarding climate change related adaptation opportunities and carbon emission reduction methods.